 High sex life

-Tight underwear, made from material other than cotton, can create a warm, moist environment which is the perfect setting for a yeast infection to develop.
+Tight underwear, made from a material other than cotton, can create a warm, moist environment which is the perfect setting for a yeast infection to develop.

 Feminine hygiene products

-Be it scented sprays or douching – your vagina doesn’t need them.
+Be it scented spray or douching – your vagina doesn’t need them.
 It’s the one part of the body that can clean itself thus there’s no need to be spending your money on all of these products.
 The use of these products will just increase your risk of developing a yeast infection by disrupting the pH balance in your vagina.